-Py is an alternative to ple.
+Single word py is an alternative to ple.
 This is not py 'which' but a different py specifically meaning 'where'.
 It is followed by Fifth State mutation just like ple.
-It becomes pyth before a vowel.
+It becomes pyth before a vowel or h.
 Though it is largely confined to literary usage, py ma and py mowns occur conversationally alongside ple ma and ple mowns.
 Just as for py 'which', the vowel in py 'where' is short, and the word is always unstressed.
 If in English we would place emphasis on the question word, we must use ple to carry the emphatic tone or use py le (with extra stress on le).

 Another way of asking 'where' is py tyller (literally, 'which place').
-Just put it in front of the full affirmative form of verb bos.
-Or use it on its own.
+It works just like py le.
 For example, Py tyller yth eses jy trigys?
 'Where were you living?'
 Py tyller yma an park kerry?
 'Where is the car park?'
+Or use py tyller to mean 'where' on its own.
 If py tyller needs to be emphasized, we place extra stress on tyller, not on py (see above).